MetPX/sarracenia/doc/mirroring_use_case.rst

 arrive at an effective operational deployment.

-It should be noted that SSC worked throughout this period in close partnership with ECCC, and that this deployment required the very active participation of very sophisticated users, to follow along with the twists and turns and different avenues explored and implemented.
+It should be noted that SSC worked throughout this period in close partnership with ECCC, and that this deployment required the very active participation of sophisticated users, to follow along with the twists and turns and different avenues explored and implemented.

-The Computing environment is Canada's national weather centre, whose primary applicaiton a "production" numerical weather prediction suite, where models run 7/24 hours/day running different simulations (models of the atmosphere, and sometimes waterways and ocean, and the land under the atmosphere) either ingesting current observations aka *assimilation*, mapping them to a grid *analysis*, and then walking the grid forward in time *prediction/prognostic*.
+The Computing environment is Canada's national weather centre, whose primary application a "production" numerical weather prediction suite, where models run 7/24 hours/day running different simulations (models of the atmosphere, and sometimes waterways and ocean, and the land under the atmosphere) either ingesting current observations aka *assimilation*, mapping them to a grid *analysis*, and then walking the grid forward in time *prediction/prognostic*.
 The forecasts follow a precise schedule throughout the 24hour cycle, and delays have ripples, so considerable effort is expended to avoid interruptions and maintain that schedule.

+ * *FIXME: likely better to get a program person to review the above...
  * *FIXME: insert system diagram here... show SC1,PPP1,SS1 <-> SC2,PPP2,SS2*

-There is a pair of clusters running these simulations, one normally mostly working on operations, with the other as a *spare* (running research and development loads.)
+There is a pair of clusters running these simulations, one normally mostly working on operations, and the other as a *spare* (running only research and development loads.)
 When the primary fails, the intent is to run operations on the other supercomputer, using a *spare* disk to which all the live data has been mirrored.
 As there are (nearly) always runs in progress, the directories never stop being modified, and there is no maintenance period when one can catch up if one falls behind.